 If you’re in the market for exercise equipment and considering which to buy, don’t overlook the benefits of Stairmaster.

-The risk of developing a stress injury when using a Stairmaster is far less than it is when doing some other exercise forms, too.
+Offering low-impact workouts, the risk of developing a stress injury when using a Stairmaster is far less than it is when doing some other exercise forms.

 It can provide a very challenging workout, but even working at a slow pace, you will burn many calories.